IsmaelMartinez/model-selector/project-status.md

 ## 📝 Final Notes

-The AI Model Selector MVP has been **successfully completed and deployed**.
+The AI Model Advisor MVP has been **successfully completed and deployed**.
 While there are some test failures in edge cases, the core functionality works as designed and meets all MVP requirements.
 The application is live, accessible, and provides valuable environmental-conscious AI model recommendations.

 The project demonstrates a complete end-to-end development process from PRD to deployment, with systematic task management and quality assurance practices.